russodanielp/intro_cheminformatics/README.md

 # Introduction

-This repository contains a set of notebooks showing introduction to cheminformatics in the Python programming language.
-Introductions to programming and the Python programming language are included.
-The notebooks rely on a set of both Python and other packages listed in the `environmental.yml`.
+This repository contains a set of notebooks (organized into seperate topics by lab) for an introduction to cheminformatics in the Python programming language.
+Introductions to programming using the Python programming language are included.
+The notebooks rely on a set of both dependecies Python and other packages listed in the `environmental.yml`.
 Thus, installing a Python environment using [conda](https://docs.conda.io/en/latest/) is required.
 Conda installation can be done as described on the [conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Some notebooks are taken from the incredible [Teach Open Computer-aided Drug Design](https://github.com/volkamerlab/teachopencadd) course.
+However, notebooks in this repository are geared to noive programmers.

 ## Running the notebooks locally